Barry Goldwater Scholarship and Excellence in Education Foundation: Board of Trustees

 The board of trustees is composed of 13 members, 8 of which are appointed by the president of the United States with the consent of the United States Senate.
 No more than four of the presidentially-appointed members may be affiliated with the same political party.
 These members are appointed to terms of six years, but they may continue to serve on the board until a successor is confirmed.

 Four trustees are members of Congress, two members each from the Senate and the House of Representatives.
 One member is appointed by the majority leader, the minority leader of the Senate, the majority leader, and the minority leader of the House, respectively.
 These members may not serve on the board for more than a total of six years.

 In addition, the U.S. Secretary of Education, or their designee, serves as an ex officio member of the board, though they are ineligible to serve as chairman.

+Current Board Members

+The current board members as of 26 April 2026: